jannikhst/simple_cookies/README.md

 # simple_cookies

-A new Flutter package project.
+A simple Package for Managing Cookies in Flutter Web and creating CookieBanners.

 ## Getting Started